vmware-archive/pcf-pipelines/docs/vault-integration.md

 # Secure credential automation with Vault and Concourse

-Concourse allows for the [parametrization of pipelines](https://concourse.ci/fly-set-pipeline.html#parameters) when you `fly` them but it will store the pipeline and the secrets in the database as one single encrypted field.
+Concourse allows for the [parameterization of pipelines](https://concourse.ci/fly-set-pipeline.html#parameters) when you `fly` them but it will store the pipeline and the secrets in the database as one single encrypted field.

-This might work in some environments but if you need to create an extra layer of security, be it for compliance reasons and/or for better security practices) you need to be able to split these secrets from the Concourse pipeline.
+This might work in some environments but if you need to create an extra layer of security, (i.e., for compliance reasons and/or for better security practices) you need to be able to obfuscate these secrets from the Concourse pipeline.

 That is the reason why the Concourse team created a [Credential Management](https://concourse.ci/creds.html) integration.
-It's first implementation is an integration with [Vault](https://www.vaultproject.io/) and this README will outline how to get started.
+Its first implementation is an integration with [Vault](https://www.vaultproject.io/) and this README will outline how to get started.

 There is an often overlooked aspect of distributed systems security